Deep-cx-01/Basic_ML/PCA/Readme.md

-PCA (Principal Component Analysis)
+# PCA (Principal Component Analysis)

 ## 📊 Overview

 This project applies Principal Component Analysis (PCA) to a dataset for predicting diabetes.
 By reducing dimensionality, PCA enhances data visualization and model performance, minimizing noise and improving interpretability.

 ## 📂 Dataset

-The dataset used in this project is the  It contains various health and demographic features relevant to diabetes prediction.
+The dataset used in this project is the [diabetes dataset](https://github.com/Deep-cx-01/Basic_ML/blob/main/PCA/diabetes.csv).
+It contains various health and demographic features relevant to diabetes prediction.

 ### 🧬 Features